-Private finance initiative loans are secured on cash flows from Government-backed contracts such as schools, hospitals and roads under the UK private finance initiative legislation.
+PFI loans are secured on cash flows from Government-backed contracts such as schools, hospitals and roads under the UK private finance initiative legislation.
 The Society has not suffered any losses on this lending and there are currently no arrears of three months or more.